 The most important thing this school does is to help our students form and display strong values.

 We can have some of the best facilities of any school in Australia, but they will be worthless unless what we do inside them is to promote, role model and teach strong and ethical values.

 What point are excellent academic results or high ATAR if there is an absence amongst those students of strong and ethical values?

 You could win plenty of APS Premierships, score the winning goal, write and play beautiful music, be the lead in a play, win the cross country, be the most articulate debater or raise the most money for charity, but all these achievements are shallow without showing strong and ethical values.

-You might find great success in your career and personal life, but would this success make you happy if you knew your values were not strong or you compromised your values to get to where you are?
+You may well work hard and deserve to live in a mansion, drive a flashy sports car and enjoy lavish holidays, but would these material items make you happy if you knew your values were not strong or you compromised your values to obtain such objects?